Skip to Content

 Can You Connect an HDMI Cable to a MacBook Air?

-Yes, you can connect an HDMI cable to a MacBook Air but not without some interventions because a MacBook Air does not come with a built-in HDMI port
+Yes, you can connect an HDMI cable to a MacBook Air, but you’ll need an HDMI adapter because a MacBook Air does not come with a built-in HDMI port.

 And that has been the story with pretty much every MacBook Air released to date.